Spatially homogeneous teleparallel spacetimes with four-dimensional groups of motions: Introduction

 An important tool to study cosmology and relate gravity theories to cosmological observables is (predominantly linear) cosmological perturbation theory~\cite{Kodama:1984ziu,Mukhanov:1990me,Malik:2008im}.
 Its fundamental assumption is to split the full dynamics of matter and the gravitational field into a homogeneous and isotropic background, and a non-homogeneous, non-isotropic perturbation.
 While this method is applicable without restrictions to a large number of modified gravity theories, it turns out that in teleparallel gravity theories a so-called strong coupling problem arises.
 One symptom of strong coupling is the fact that certain modes in the linear perturbation theory become non-dynamical for highly symmetric background solutions, such as the homogeneous and isotropic background conventionally assumed in cosmology~\cite{Golovnev:2018wbh,Golovnev:2020zpv,BeltranJimenez:2020fvy,Blagojevic:2020dyq,Guzman:2019oth,BeltranJimenez:2019nns,Bahamonde:2022ohm}.
 Several possible solutions to this problem have been proposed, such as a relaxed notion of symmetry for teleparallel spacetimes, which applies the homogeneity and isotropy only to the metric, but allows the flat connection to possess less symmetry~\cite{Golovnev:2020nln,Li:2023fto}.

 In this article we retain the notion of symmetry, demanding that both the metric and the connection are invariant under the full symmetry group, but we consider smaller symmetry groups than conventionally assumed in cosmology.
 In particular, we do not impose the symmetry under the full isotropy group \(\mathrm{SO}(3)\) at every spacetime point, but keep the demand of spatial homogeneity, i.e., the existence of a transitive action of a group \(G\) on the spatial hypersurfaces which leaves the teleparallel geometry invariant.
+The dynamics of such homogeneous, anisotropic teleparallel cosmologies have been studied, e.g., in~\cite{Rodrigues:2012qua,Rodrigues:2014xam,Paliathanasis:2022vux,Amir:2015wja,Sharif:2011bi,Fayaz:2014swa,Fayaz:2015yka,Skugoreva:2017vde,Skugoreva:2019bwt,Tretyakov:2021cgb,Rodrigues:2013iua,Aslam:2013coa,Paliathanasis:2016vsw,Paliathanasis:2017htk,Coley:2023ibm}.
 The possible transitive group actions on three-dimensional Riemannian manifolds have been classified by Bianchi~\cite{Bianchi:1898,Bianchi:2001}, who has shown that among the nine classes there are three classes whose invariant metric allows for a four-dimensional symmetry group.
 These so-called Bianchi types II, III and IX are the starting point of the construction we present here.
 In this article we construct the most general teleparallel geometries which are invariant under the action of the respective four-dimensional groups found by Bianchi.